ovicin/weaving-voices-engine/ARCH.md

 The system takes a distributed approach the **Model View Controller** architecure.

 The system is built of to **multiple agents** refered as **services**.
-Services can be either Views or Controllers.
-Each service have an **internal model** which keeps its attributes in sync with the other services using a **subscription** based model.
+Services can be either **Views** or **Controllers**.
+Each service have an **internal modular Model** which keeps its attributes in sync with the other services using a **subscription** based approach.

 The subscription based model is based around a **publisher** which based on an **attributes dictionary** provides the services with the available attributes on the system they can **subscribe** to.

-On the current implementation the publisher serves also a publishing server pushing the notifications to the subscribed services.
+On the current implementation the publisher serves also as a publishing server pushing the notifications to the subscribed services.
 This is a functionalitity that can be later done distributely while keeping the publisher just as an attributes dictionary.

 `Notes: Rename Services to something else?`

+###Model

-###Attributes dictionary
+####Attributes dictionary

 This Attributed dictionary defines the main **data model** used: